 There are fabulous urban myths about the parakeets in London originating from a pair that Jimi Hendrix released to add color to the city but, as with most urban myths, it has little basis in reality.
 These bright green birds can be seen in Kensington Gardens and regularly across south and west London as there are now many thousands of these exotic birds that call London their home.

 Herons eat fish so these long-legged waders can often be seen near patches of water in London.
-I've certainly seen them in Kensington Gardens at Long Water (near the Peter Pan Statue) and in Crystal Palace Park by the concrete dinosaurs.
+They can certainly be seen in Kensington Gardens at Long Water (near the Peter Pan Statue) and in Crystal Palace Park by the concrete dinosaurs.

 Hawk & Falcons